joinpursuit/8-0-quiz-questions-project/questions/functions.md

 ```
 This function won't work because there's no parentheses, empty or otherwise.
 Function syntax requires parentheses.
-(Note: the function is already declared)
+Curly braces are only used in the function definition, and would also require parentheses for the parameter(s) in that case.